 When you see the plans on paper, your heart almost skips a beat.
 Its sheer scale, potential and ambition signal a very positive and exciting commitment to Scotland and to transforming the traditional workplace.
 Barclays could have chosen anywhere to open its world-class campus, but they selected Glasgow.

-Not only will Barclays double its workforce from 2500 to 5000, the new Buchanan Wharf campus will play a pivotal role in the company’s long-term strategic priorities.
+Not only will Barclays double its workforce from 2500 to 5000, the new Barclays Glasgow Campus at Tradeston will play a pivotal role in the company’s long-term strategic priorities.
 It will also deepen Barclays' close ties with local communities and academic institutions to attract and retain the very best talent.
 Head of Barclays Scotland, Scott Stewart, says:

 “Barclays global business traces its roots to Scotsman James Barclay, and harnessing Scotland’s commitment to innovation and access to world-class talent has played a critical role in our decision to build our new home in Glasgow.
 We will continue to grow our talented workforce and drive excellence for our customers, clients and the local community in Scotland.”